§3-10-3a. Judicial Vacancy Advisory Commission.

 (2) No more than three appointed members of the commission may be residents of the same congressional district: Provided, That, if the number of congressional districts in the state is reduced to two, then no more than four appointed members of the commission may be residents of the same congressional district: Provided, however, That the members appointed to, and serving on, the commission prior to the date on which the number of congressional districts in the state is reduced to two are not disqualified from service for the remainder of the member’s term based on the residency requirements of this subdivision.

 (d) The Governor, or his or her designee, the President of the West Virginia State Bar, and the Dean of the West Virginia University College of Law shall serve as ex officio members of the commission.

-(g) A majority of the commission plus one shall constitute a quorum to do business.
+(g) A majority of the commission shall constitute a quorum to do business.

 (i) The commission shall make available to the public copies of any applications and any letters of recommendation written on behalf of any applicants.
 All other documents or materials created or received by the commission shall be confidential and exempt from the provisions of chapter 29B of this code, except for the list of the most qualified persons or accompanying memoranda submitted to the Governor in accordance with the provisions of subsection (j) of this section, which shall be available for public inspection, and the written policies required to be filed with the Secretary of State in accordance with subsection (f) of this section.

 (j) The commission shall submit its list of the most qualified persons to the Governor in alphabetical order.
 A memorandum may accompany the list of the most qualified persons and state facts concerning each of the persons listed.
 The commission shall make copies of any list of the most qualified persons and accompanying memoranda it submits to the Governor available for public inspection.